GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 - Write and apply a director.yaml which includes RBAC.
 - Modify the Matchmaking Function to support a single game with your entire gHack team(including coach), or at least 4 players.

+  > [!NOTE]
-  > **Note** The Director is a backend component in the Online Game Service that typically performs the following tasks:
+  > The Director is a backend component in the Online Game Service that typically performs the following tasks:

 - Fetch Matches from Open Match for each MatchProfile.
 - Fetch game allocations from a DGS (Dedicated Game Server) system.